College of Creative Arts, Wallace Street, Mount Cook

 5-7pm, Friday 6 October

-Please join us for our final gathering for the season featuring delicious Filipino kai and kōrero with Maria Milmine, Gia Espelita, Jas Sabrine and Gaayathri Nair, facilitated by AAA Creative Director, Kerry Ann Lee.
+This final gathering for the season featured delicious Filipino kai and kōrero with Maria Milmine, Gia Espelita, Jas Sabrine and Gaayathri Nair, facilitated by AAA Creative Director, Kerry Ann Lee.

-Our kōrero will explore the messy-yet-vital space between cultures, in particular challenging expectations and stereotypes of being a ‘good migrant’.
+The kōrero explored the messy-yet-vital space between cultures, in particular challenging expectations and stereotypes of being a ‘good migrant’.
 What does it mean to be a third culture kid in Aotearoa right now, as an ally and tangata Tiriti?
 And how might art, design, music, conversation and creative practices offer tools for connection, expression and new possibilities to survive and thrive?

-Gia Espelita (she/her) is a 4th Year Visual Communication Honours student at CoCA who’s research and graphic design work explores food, memory, identity and expression as a Filipino Tauiwi.
+Gia Espelita (she/her) is a 4th Year Visual Communication Honours student at CoCA whose research and graphic design work explores food, memory, identity and expression as a Filipino Tauiwi.

 Jas Sabrine (they/them) is a multidisciplinary artist with a lens-based practice.
 Jas’ work focuses on Filipino diasporic cultural expression in Aotearoa.